What we value

 “Application” or “App” means the software application, website, interface or any other means you use to access the Shopify API using the API Credentials, including a Private Application or a Public Application.

 “API Client” means the unique Application configuration (including API Credentials) generated through the Partner Account.

-“API Credentials” means the secret key and access token that allow you to make authenticated requests to the Shopify API.
+“API Credentials” means the credentials that allow you to make authenticated requests to the Shopify API.